 After Chinese multi-hyphenate Chloé Zhao broke out in 2017 with low-budget docudrama “The Rider,” she landed a Marvel tentpole (“The Eternals,” 2021) and then returned to America’s wide-open spaces with “Nomadland” (fall, Fox Searchlight), based on Jessica Bruder’s nonfiction book “Nomadland: Surviving America in the Twenty-First Century” and starring two-time Oscar-winner Frances McDormand (“Fargo,” “Three Billboards Outside Ebbing, Missouri”) as a woman who hits the road in a van after the 2008 recession.
 David Strathairn costars in this multiple fall film festival entry, which was the first film to win both Venice’s Golden Lion and TIFF’s People’s Choice awards.

 And Amazon Studios is pushing Oscar-and-Emmy winner Regina King’s feature film directing debut, “One Night in Miami,” which was adapted by Kemp Powers from his Olivier Award-nominated play.
 Set in 1964 Miami right after Cassius Clay (Eli Goree) defeats heavyweight champion Sonny Liston, the movie follows the boxer’s famous meeting with his pals Malcolm X (Kingsley Ben-Adir), Sam Cooke (Leslie Odom Jr.,) and Jim Brown (Aldis Hodge) to figure out how to affect change in the segregated South.
-If King lands a nomination for this movie which scored raves out of Venice, she’d be the first Black woman nominee in the category.
+If King lands a nomination for this movie, which scored raves out of Venice, she’d be the first Black woman nominee in the category.

-Assuming the films make it into release in time, here are the likely prospects for Best Director, listed in alphabetical order.
+Here are the likely prospects for Best Director, listed in alphabetical order.
 I won’t deem a movie a frontrunner until I have seen it.

 Regina King (“One Night in Miami”)